This post may contain affiliate links. Read our disclosure policy.

 mashing yukon gold potatoes with a potato masher

 2. Don’t over-mash them.
-Over-beating mashed potatoes doesn’t mean smoother.
-The potato’s cell walls break down by repeated mashing, allowing the starch to pour out.
-AKA, over-beating the mashed potatoes will give you dry, pasty potatoes.
+Over-beating mashed potatoes doesn’t mean smoother, because over-beating can actually give you dry, pasty potatoes.

-3. Use plenty of salt.
+4. Use plenty of salt.
 Potatoes can absorb a remarkable amount of salt before they start to taste seasoned.
-Use a generous amount of salt in the boiling water and be heavy-handed while you’re seasoning them after they come out.
-Taste them throughout and add more salt as needed.
+Use a generous amount when boiling like you would in pasta.
+Always taste and adjust as needed.

 Recipe FAQs